 Undoubtedly one of the biggest hassles an expat will endure is buying a car in a foreign country.
 My company gave me a rental car for 3 months and nearing end of month two, I really had to get my shit together and go car hunting.
 From a person that’s lived in the big city all my life, I’ve actually never owned a car before and I loved it that way.
 I’d absolutely loved being able to walk and take mass transportation everywhere that having to finally drive was a sad day.
 So what most people have done back in their home countries, I’m doing the car buying, car financing, insurance, etc. in a foreign country!
 South Africa is a country where you have to drive, no questions about it.
 I didn’t want to buy a car at first, but within two days of living in the country, and as much as I hate having to drive, I knew that a car has to be done.
+I knew that I am not home where it is easier to deal with car accidents and their consequences.
 Here are my experiences with this monumental occasion (and what I bought)!

 Is there public transportation in Joburg?

 Short answer, yes.
 Long answer?
 Hell no. Joburg is an enormously spaced out city.
 I was told my some locals that they made the city so large and spread out back in the days because they wanted to make it difficult for the blacks living in Soweto to easily reach areas like Sandton and Bryanston since a car is very expensive.
 This certainly seems true as it takes forever to get anywhere in the city.
 As for transportation, there exists a few options that I will talk about in detail so you can realize that it’s time to forget any thought of not buying a car here.